iREX 2022 Shed the Light on the Newest Robot Technologies

-TOKYO, March 29, 2022 /PRNewswire/ -- The iREX 2022 was concluded with great success.
-The 4-day event from March 9-12 in Tokyo offered over 62,000 visitors a close-up experience with 637 companies and organizations all over the world.
+TOKYO, March 31, 2022 /PRNewswire/ -- The iREX 2022 was concluded with great success.
+The 4-day event from March 9-12 in Tokyo offered over 62,000 visitors a close-up experience with more than 600 companies and organizations all over the world.

 As one of the largest robot trade shows in the world, iREX exhibited the latest robot technologies and products, providing manufacturers and companies worldwide a perfect opportunity for exchanging insights and expanding new business.